jousby/db-migrate-cdk/README.md

 ## Usage

-Step 1.
-Create your ordered sequence of migration scripts in a folder in your project - [see migrations guide](https://github.com/golang-migrate/migrate/blob/master/MIGRATIONS.md). eg in <project>/migrations you might create the file '1_initialize_schema.up.sql' that contains:
+1. Create your ordered sequence of migration scripts in a folder in your project - [see migrations guide](https://github.com/golang-migrate/migrate/blob/master/MIGRATIONS.md). eg in <project>/migrations you might create the file '1_initialize_schema.up.sql' that contains:

 ```sql
 CREATE TABLE CUSTOMERS(